hinault/Workshop-ChatBot-With-QnAMaker/README.md

     QnA Maker is somewhat confident with the score of 42.81%.

+### Use cURL to query for the default answer

+Any question that QnA Maker is not confident about receives the default answer.
+This answer is configured in the Azure portal.

+1. In the cURL-enabled terminal, replace `Thank you` with `x`.

+1. Run the cURL command and receive the JSON response, including the score and answer.

+    ```TXT
+      % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
+                                     Dload  Upload   Total   Spent    Left  Speed
+    100   186  100   170  100    16    272     25 --:--:-- --:--:-- --:--:--   297{
+      "answers": [
+        {
+          "questions": [],
+          "answer": "No good match found in KB.",
+          "score": 0.0,
+          "id": -1,
+          "metadata": []
+        }
+      ]
+    }
+    ```

+    QnA Maker returned a score of `0`, which means no confidence.
+It also returned the default answer.

 ### Use cURL to query for a Chit-chat answer

 1. In the cURL-enabled terminal, replace `How large can my KB be?` with a bot conversation-ending statement from the user, such as `Thank you`.